code-423n4/2024-06-panoptic/4naly3er-report.md

                  unchecked {
                      return BUYER_COLLATERAL_RATIO / 2;

-1153:     /// @param user the account to check collateral/margin health for.
+1162:     /// @param user The account to check collateral/margin health for.
-          /// @param atTick tick to convert values at.
-This can be the current tick or the Uniswap pool TWAP tick.
+          /// @param atTick The tick at which to evaluate the account's positions
-          /// @param positionBalanceArray the list of all historical positions held by the 'optionOwner', stored as [[tokenId, balance/poolUtilizationAtMint], ...].
+          /// @param positionBalanceArray The list of all historical positions held by the 'optionOwner', stored as [[tokenId, balance/poolUtilizationAtMint], ...]
-          /// @param premiumAllPositions the premium collected thus far across all positions.
+          /// @param premiumAllPositions The premium collected thus far across all positions
-          /// @return tokenData information collected for the tokens about the health of the account.
+          /// @return tokenData Information collected for the tokens about the health of the account;
-          /// The collateral balance of the user is in the right slot and the threshold for margin call is in the left slot. function _getAccountMargin(
+          /// the collateral balance of the user is in the right slot and the threshold for margin call is in the left slot function _getAccountMargin(
               address user,
               int24 atTick,